 - supports the meeting.

 - helps to decide what is in the action plan.

 As well as the 3 people named above on the panel, other people will be invited to the meeting.
 These include:

 - someone they trust such as a family member, a friend or carer

 The most important thing about a Care (Education) and Treatment Review is that it is about the child or young person.
 As a parent carer (or as a young person) you should get the chance to talk about:

-- If physical health needs are being met
+- if physical health needs are being me

-- The plans should give the chance for the young person to live as independently as possible.
+- set out a plan that gives the chance for the young person to live as independently as possible.